Pyrdacor/Ambermoon/FileSpecs/Enumerations/MonsterFlags.md

 # Monster flags

-Each monster has special flags that are stored in a 8 bit big endian value.
+Each monster has special flags that are stored in a 8 bit value.
 Each bit represents a specific property of the monster.

 The following table is not complete yet.